LArSoft/larsoft.github.io/LArSoftWiki/Geometry_Package.md

-# Geometry Package
+# PreV10 Geometry Package

 Different detectors are represented in the Geometry Package of LArSoft.
+This information applies to Version before version 10 of LArSoft.

 ## How a LArTPC works